 In addition to colon-delimited lists, Google might also look for attribute-value pairs set up in 2 column tables, like infoboxes you might see at Wikipedia.
 They tell us in the patent:

 FIG. 4 is an example of a document containing attribute-value pairs organized according to a predefined pattern.
 According to one embodiment of the present invention, a document may be analogous to the document described herein concerning FIG. 3.

 The document includes information about Britney Spears organized according to a two-column table.
 According to one embodiment of the present invention, the two-column table is a predefined pattern recognizable by the unsupervised fact extractor.

 The pattern specifies that attributes will be in the left column and that corresponding values will be in the right column.
 Thus the unsupervised fact extractor may extract from the document the following attribute-value pairs using the predefined pattern: (name; Britney Spears), (profession; actress, singer), (date of birth; Dec.
 2, 1981), (place of birth; Kentwood, La.), (sign; Sagittarius), (eye color; brown), and (hair color; brown).
 These attribute-value pairs can then be stored as facts, associated with an object, used as seed attribute-value pairs, and so on.

 This Wikipedia infobox for San Diego shows the kind of pattern being talked about above as part of a two-column table with attributes and values that could be pulled into a fact repository:

 This type of pattern-matching and extraction of facts is part of how Google uses the Web as a database of information.
-By extracting facts and storing them in a data repository, like Google’s knowledge graph, it makes those facts available as direct answers.
+Extracting facts and storing them in a data repository, like Google’s knowledge graph, makes those facts available as direct answers.